fwip/mtg_pronouns/reworded_cards.md

 **Instant**

-Until end of turn, whenever a player gains life, they loses 2 life for each 1 life they gained.
+Until end of turn, whenever a player gains life, that player loses 2 life for each 1 life they gained.

 False Peace W
 ---------------